 Guest VLAN Enabled A Guest VLAN is a special VLAN - typically with limited network access - on which 802.1X-unaware clients are placed after a network administrator-defined timeout.
 The switch follows a set of rules for entering and leaving the Guest VLAN as listed below.
 The "Guest VLAN Enabled" checkbox provides a quick way to globally enable/disable Guest VLAN functionality.
 When checked, the individual ports' ditto setting determines whether the port can be moved into Guest VLAN.
-When unchecked, the ability to move to the Guest VLAN is disabled for all ports.
+When unchecked, the ability to move to the Guest VLAN is disabled for all ports. undriecked, the ability to move to the Guest VEAN is disabled for all ports.
 Guest VLAN ID This is the value that a port's Port VLAN ID is set to if a port is moved into the Guest VLAN.
 It is only changeable if the Guest VLAN option is globally enabled.
-Valid values are in the range [1; 4095]. valid valdes are in the range [1, 4000].
+Valid values are in the range [1; 4095]. value values are in the range [1, 1666].
 Max.
 Reauth.
 Count The number of times that the switch transmits an EAPOL Request Identity frame without response before considering entering the Guest VLAN is adjusted with this setting.
 The value can only be changed if the Guest VLAN option is globally enabled.
 Valid values are in the range [1; 255].
 Allow Guest VLAN if The switch remembers if an EAPOL frame has been received on the port for the EAPOL Seen life-time of the port.
 Once the switch considers whether to enter the Guest VLAN, it will first check if this option is enabled or disabled.
 If disabled (unchecked; default), the switch will only enter the Guest VLAN if an EAPOL frame has not been received on the port for the life-time of the port.
 If enabled (checked), the switch will consider entering the Guest VLAN even if an EAPOL frame has been received on the port for the life-time of the port.
 The value can only be changed if the Guest VLAN option is globally enabled.